ryanburnette/eon/README.md

 ### Suggest Edit

-If you like having an edit button on your posts for convenience, set `show_edit` to the text you wish to display (you'll also need to set the `git_*` stuff in order to construct the link).
+If you like having an edit button on your posts for convenience, set `suggest_edit` to the text you wish to display (you'll also need to set the `git_*` stuff in order to construct the link).